THE GREEN SLIME (1968) Reviews and overview

 ‘Invaders from beyond the stars!’

-The Green Slime is a 1968 science-fiction horror feature film produced by MGM and shot in Japan at the Toei Company studios by director Kinji Fukasaku (Message from Space).
+The Green Slime is a 1968 science-fiction horror film produced by MGM and shot in Japan at the Toei Company studios by director Kinji Fukasaku (Message from Space).
 The screenplay was by Charles Sinclair, William Finger (co-creator of Batman) and Tom Rowe.
 The movie stars Robert Horton, Luciana Paluzzi and Richard Jaeckel.
 The Japanese title is ガンマー第3号 宇宙大作戦 aka Ganmā Daisan Gō: Uchū Daisakusen

 Plot: